 The point I’m trying to make here is that grease is designed to protect your gun for long-term storage.
 The Tetra grease is colorless and is meant to rub onto your gun before you store it away.
 It has a strong odor however the small will fade in about 24 hours.

 This grease is mainly designed to be rubbed onto firearms that will be stored for long periods of time.
 The reason why oils are not recommended is that over time oil will begin to evaporate or harden which will end up damaging your firearm over time.

 With grease, you won’t have this problem and it can remain perfectly oiled for several years.
 However, once you wait to use the gun it’s recommended to remove the grease and give it a good clean with a CLP.

-Pro-Shot – Best Needle Oiler CLP
+Pro-Shot – Best Needle Oiler CLP for Weapons

 Not only does this protect but it also cleans and lubes the parts of your gun that you touch with this needle.
-This is designed for hard to reach spots and many people like the design of the needle and bottle and purchase it just for that and then replace it with the CLP of their choice.
+This is designed for hard-to-reach spots and many people like the design of the needle and bottle and purchase it just for that and then replace it with the CLP of their choice.

 - Great for those otherwise unreachable areas with traditional application methods

 - Provides superior smooth performance and Protection on all moving metal parts